girder/girder/docs/plugin-development.rst

 additional behavior control: :py:func:`girder.api.describe.Description.modelParam` and :py:func:`girder.api.describe.Description.jsonParam`.

-The ``modelParam`` method is used to convert parameters passed in as IDs to the corresponding document, and also can perform access checks to ensure that the user calling the endpoint has a requisite access level on the resource.
+The ``modelParam`` method is used to convert parameters passed in as IDs to the model document corresponding to those IDs, and also can perform access checks to ensure that the user calling the endpoint has a requisite access level on the resource.
 For example, we can convert the above handler to use it:

 .. code-block:: python